-August falls within the dry season in South Africa, which means rainfall is almost non-existent and you’ll have long days packed with sunshine and warmth.
+What’s the weather like in South Africa in August?August falls within the dry season in South Africa, which means rainfall is almost non-existent and you’ll have long days packed with sunshine and warmth.
 South Africa weather in August is warm and sunny during the day, but you should expect colder nights and pack a jacket to stay warm.

 Geographical influencesWith South Africa’s temperate climate and the fact that August is during the winter season, you can expect cool weather in the evenings with hotter temperatures arriving in the early afternoon.
 Towards Cape Town, the weather is much cooler with more rainfall than the warm, desert climate areas in the northwest.
 Much of the region’s climate is influenced by the Indian Ocean and the Atlantic, which helps to keep temperatures mild and humidity levels low in the winter.

 AveragesYou can expect temperature lows of 6°C in places, which is very cold and wintery.
 However, most of South Africa is very warm in August with highs of 33°C and up to 12 hours of glorious sunshine per day.
 The sea water is mild and enjoyable for a swim with gentle breezes often blowing into the coastal regions.
 There’s a very low chance of rain, which means you’ll have more time to enjoy the sunshine and explore your surroundings.